Endel Põder's web page

-I think that detection and recognition of patterns are the most essential in vision.
+I think that detection and recognition of patterns are the most essential in it.

-An important function of any visual system is to select the important and ignore irrelevant aspects of the visual world.
+An important function of any visual system is to select relevant and ignore irrelevant aspects of the world.

 The mechanisms that mediate the selection are named “attention”.

-Actually, almost all my studies are in some way related to attention.
+Many of my studies are in some way related to that.

 Another frequent keyword is “crowding” - deterioration of perception when several objects are located close to each other,

-My usual methods are psychophysical experiments and mathematical or computational modeling.
+My methods are psychophysical experiments and mathematical or computational modeling.

 - Põder, E. (2012).
 On the rules of integration of crowded orientation signals. i-Perception, 3, 440–454.
 Article

 - Põder, E. (2011).
 Perception of multi-stable dot lattices in the visual periphery: An effect of internal positional noise.
 Journal of Vision, 11(2):11, 1–9.
 Article

 - Põder, E. (2008).
 Crowding with detection and coarse discrimination of simple visual features.
 Journal of Vision, 8(4):24, 1-6.
 Article